djangopackages/djangopackages/docs/docs/install_opinionated.md

 These instructions install Django Packages on your computer, using Docker.

-If you run into problems, see the [Troubleshooting] section.

 ## Set up Tooling

 You'll want to make sure your local environment is ready by installing the following tools.